kewei5zhang/devops_mentoring_codelab/site/codelabs/devops101.md

 ![alt-text-here](assets/gitflow.svg)

 #### Infrastructure As Code (IaC)
-Infrastructure as code, also referred to as IaC, is a type of IT setup wherein developers or operations teams automatically manage and provision the technology stack for an application through software, rather than using a manual process to configure discrete hardware devices and operating systems.
+Infrastructure as code, also referred to as IaC, is a type of IT setup where in developers or operations teams automatically manage and provision the technology stack for an application through software, rather than using a manual process to configure discrete hardware devices and operating systems.

 ![alt-text-here](assets/iac.png)